nhsconnect/FHIR-NRLS-API/pages/explore/resources_overview.md

 	- And pass this user information in a JSON web token - see [Cross Organisation Audit and Provenance](integration_cross_organisation_audit_and_provenance.html) for details.

 <!--
-{% include warning.html content="It is not yet clear, whether or not national identity is needed to be established for a client to interact with the NRLS.
-Further elaboration of NRLS consumer and provider authentication scenarios is expected." %}
+{% include warning.html content="It is not yet clear, whether or not national identity is needed to be established for a client to interact with the NRL.
+Further elaboration of NRL consumer and provider authentication scenarios is expected." %}
 -->
 - SHALL have previously traced the patient's NHS Number using PDS or an equivalent service.